pantheon-systems/documentation/source/docs/articles/local/git-faq.md

 ### Why can't I connect to Git?

 If you're having problems cloning your Git repository, verify your SSH key in your User Dashboard is enabled.
-For more information, see [adding the SSH key to your Pantheon account](/docs/articles/users/generating-ssh-keys).
+For more information, see [Generating SSH Keys](/docs/articles/users/generating-ssh-keys).

 ### Why am I being prompted for my password after adding the public key?